Symbolics: Endgame

 As quickly as the commercial AI boom of the mid-1980s had propelled Symbolics to success, the AI Winter of the late 1980s and early 1990s, combined with the slowdown of the Ronald Reagan administration's Strategic Defense Initiative, popularly termed Star Wars, missile defense program, for which the Defense Advanced Research Projects Agency (DARPA) had invested heavily in AI solutions, severely damaged Symbolics.
-An internal war between Noftsker and the CEO the board had hired in 1986, Brian Sear, over whether to follow Sun's suggested lead and focus on selling their software, or to re-emphasize their superior hardware, and the ensuing lack of focus when both Noftsker and Sear were fired from the company caused sales to plummet.
+An internal war between Noftsker and the CEO the board had hired in 1986, Brian Sear, over whether to follow Sun's suggested lead and focus on selling its software, or to re-emphasize its superior hardware, and the ensuing lack of focus when both Noftsker and Sear were fired from the company caused sales to plummet.
 This, combined with some ill-advised real estate deals by company management during the boom years (they had entered into large long-term lease obligations in California), drove Symbolics into bankruptcy.
 Rapid evolution in mass market microprocessor technology (the PC revolution), advances in Lisp compiler technology, and the economics of manufacturing custom microprocessors severely diminished the commercial advantages of purpose-built Lisp machines.
 By 1995, the Lisp machine era had ended, and with it Symbolics' hopes for success.

 Symbolics continued as an enterprise with very limited revenues, supported mainly by service contracts on the remaining MacIvory, UX-1200, UX-1201, and other machines still used by commercial customers.
 Symbolics also sold Virtual Lisp Machine (VLM) software for DEC, Compaq, and HP Alpha-based workstations (AlphaStation) and servers (AlphaServer), refurbished MacIvory IIs, and Symbolics keyboards.

 In July 2005, Symbolics closed its Chatsworth, California, maintenance facility.
 The reclusive owner of the company, Andrew Topping, died the same year.
 The current legal status of Symbolics software is uncertain.
 An assortment of Symbolics hardware was still available for purchase as of August 2007.
 In 2011, the United States Department of Defense awarded Symbolics a 5 year contract for maintenance work, ending in September 2016.

 First .com domain

 On 15 March 1985, symbolics.com became the first (and currently, since it is still registered, the oldest) registered .com domain of the Internet.
-The symbolics.com domain was purchased by Napkin.com in 2009.
+The symbolics.com domain name was purchased by XF.com Investments in 2009.